 How about some posh camping?
 We love Feather Down Farms which has large luxury fixed tents with proper beds and wood-burning stoves at 20 working farms across the UK.
 It’s ideal for families.
-Alternatively, try Country House Hideout which has spacious tents set in the grounds of grand country houses.

 Also see our selection of the best sailing holidays.

 If you enjoy cycling, try a gentle self-guided cycling holiday with Inntravel.
 Your accommodation is pre-booked and your luggage is waiting for you at the next hotel when you arrive.
 Or head to Northern Spain which has stunning beaches, rolling countryside, mountains, great food and traditional villages.
 Stay in one of these self-catering cottages or traditional small hotels.